Inspection and Grading of Meats and Poultry

 • Bacterial growth during the chilling and aging of carcasses

-Once the meat is approved for human consumption, the can be made along the length of the carcass.
+Once the meat is approved for human consumption, the inspection stamp can be made along the length of the carcass.
 The stamp appears as a blue circle with the word “Canada” inside the circle rim, with a crown in the centre and the plant number at the bottom (Figure 13).

 Figure 13 Meat inspection stamps (CFIA)